Hexagram

 The hexagram is part of an infinite series of shapes which are compounds of two n-dimensional simplices.
-In three dimensions, the analogous compound is the stellated octahedron, and in four dimensions the compound of two 5-cells is obtained.
+In three dimensions, the analogous compound is the stellated octahedron, and in four dimensions, the compound of two 5-cells is obtained.

 It has been historically used in various religious and cultural contexts and as decorative motifs.
 The symbol was used as a decorative motif in medieval Christian churches and Jewish synagogues.
-In the medieval period, a Muslim mystical symbol known as the Seal of Solomon was depicted as either a hexagram or a pentagram.
+In the medieval period, a mystical symbol known as the Seal of Solomon was depicted as either a hexagram or a pentagram.

 Group theory

 In mathematics, the root system for the simple Lie group G_{2} is in the form of a hexagram, with six long roots and six short roots.

 Construction by compass and a straight edge

 A six-pointed star, like a regular hexagon, can be created using a compass and a straight edge: